SwuduSusuwu/SusuLib/posts/VirusAnalysis.md

 ```
 `less` [cxx/ClassResultList.hxx](https://github.com/SwuduSusuwu/SubStack/blob/trunk/cxx/ClassResultList.hxx)
 ```
-typedef FileHash ResultListHash;
+typedef ClassFsHash ResultListHash;
-typedef FileBytecode ResultListBytecode; /* Should have structure of FileBytecode, but is not just for files, can use for UTF8/webpages, so have a new type for this */ typedef FilePath ResultListSignature; /* TODO: `typedef ResultListBytecode ResultListSignature; ResultListSignature("string literal");` */ typedef ptrdiff_t BytecodeOffset; /* all tests of `ResultListBytecode` should return `{BytecodeOffset, X}` (with the most common `X` as `ResultListHash` or `ResultListSignature`). `offset = -1` if no match */ typedef struct ResultList : public Object { /* Lists of {metadata, executables (or pages)} */
+typedef ClassFsBytecode ResultListBytecode; /* Should have structure of ClassFsBytecode, but is not just for files, can use for UTF8/webpages, so have a new type for this */ typedef ClassFsPath ResultListSignature; /* TODO: `typedef ResultListBytecode ResultListSignature; ResultListSignature("string literal");` */ typedef ptrdiff_t BytecodeOffset; /* all tests of `ResultListBytecode` should return `{BytecodeOffset, X}` (with the most common `X` as `ResultListHash` or `ResultListSignature`). `offset = -1` if no match */ typedef struct ResultList : public Object { /* Lists of {metadata, executables (or pages)} */
 	SUSUWU_VIRTUAL_DEFAULTS(Susuwu::ResultList) /* `getName()`, `isPureVirtual()`, `operator==`()`, ... */